St. Ann School

 II: BABY THOMAS

-I learn the story of their childhood from Aunty Lucy—prim, serious, distant, of the chin-length bob and Greek salad recipe—because Babyammachi never felt the need to tell us anything much before we were teenagers and she died at a ripe old age, always found a way to shut down our attempts at conversation with a disinclined “yes” or, more typically, “no.” You took pleasure in provoking her, painting her nails blue while she was sleeping or asking her to list the contents of her cabinets to pass time when Mama made us talk to her on the phone—which Babyammachi did not mind.
+I learn the story of their childhood from Aunty Lucy—prim, serious, distant, of the chin-length bob and Greek salad recipe—because Babyammachi never felt the need to tell us anything much before we were adults and she died at a ripe old age, always found a way to shut down our attempts at conversation with a disinclined “yes” or, more typically, “no.” You took pleasure in provoking her, painting her nails blue while she was sleeping or asking her to list the contents of her cabinets to pass time when Mama made us talk to her on the phone—which Babyammachi did not mind.
 She found you familiar, your earth, your purple-red blood and small forehead like hers, she maybe even found you charming.
 She told us she was “peculiar,” as if to ward us off.
 She carried a hand towel and put it down before she sat on our chairs.
-At her place, she kept decorative objects displayed in their packets and covered her 1970s brown furniture with thick plastic wrapping.
-A plastic runner spanned the entire length of her flat.
+At her place, she kept decorative objects displayed in their packets and covered her brown 1970s furniture with thick plastic wrapping.
+A plastic runner also spanned the entire length of her flat.
 She wore sturdy glasses and brown or navy polyester pants and loose tops with a particular under-tummy drawstring—or a brown sari on special days—and a long, thick, pragmatic ponytail.
 She was small and matte and resisted eye contact like an unhappy button mushroom: “You don’t want anything to drink do you?” and how she sighed when we did want something to drink after our long drive just to visit her and she begrudgingly pulled out absolutely minuscule yellow-flowered cups, pouring us each a sip of grape juice.
-Remember, the first time she babysat us I was fully 12 years old and I called Mama and Papa on their way to the airport, crying for them not to leave us with her.
+Remember the first time she babysat us?
+I was fully 12 years old and I called Mama and Papa on their way to the airport, crying for them not to leave us with her.
 The entire week, she pored over the newspaper and her tiny prayer book, looking up only to tell me “no” when I asked her if she could teach me how to embroider; I wanted to sew a rose on a handkerchief for Mama.
 I taught myself how to embroider that week, I wanted it so badly.
 Maybe that was the lesson.

 David, Michelle, Cherie, Babyammachi, Ruby, Jeffrey